alinachiu/ImageProcessor/README.md

 The ImageUtil class was used to help import images based on their filename.
 The AdditionalImageUtil class was also used to help import and export images.

-## Changes made based on Grader Feedback
-- Layer class now returns a deep copy of an Image when calling getImage()
-- merged import PNG and JPEG manager classes into the same class to avoid duplicated code

 ## Sources for Images:

 - Dog Image: DL, JackieLou.
 “Puppy Lying Down.”
 Pixabay, 13 Nov.
 2018,